RinaldoBenaccetta/mail-sender/mail-sender/readme.md

 ### From other clients (JS, PHP,...)
 A message with *ok* will be send in case of succes.
 If an error occur, a response with the error number will be sended, in this form : **error:number**, eg. : **error:1000**

+### Troubleshooting

+When environment is set to dev in settings, the response will be poluted by the logs from PhpMailer.

+When an error occur a 1000 or 4000 error occur, the response can be poluted by the logs from PhpMailer.

 ## Errors :
 ### 1000